 We have been trained to maintain control and not trust the masses, but it is the masses that will truly transform society.
-The same can be said about any organizations and schools.
-Here’s 15 ways to stop hoarding power.
+The same can be said about any organization and any school.
+Here are 15 ways to stop hoarding power.

 This has been the year of me trying to build more teacher leadership, create more opportunities for shared decision making, and rebuild trust.
 I came into our school 4 years ago, with a lot of vision and passion, but not a lot of patience.
 Bad combination.
 I realize that I burned bridges before they were even built.
-I was so excited about the many things I wanted to see happen that I wasn’t respecting the work that had happened before I got there.
-Then I saw opportunities and moved too damn fast.
+I was so excited about the many things I wanted to see happen that I wasn’t respecting the work that had happened before I arrived.
+Then I saw opportunities and moved way too damn fast.
 Bell Schedule.
 Project Based Learning.
 Culturally Responsive Teaching.
 Racial Equity.
 Reading Intervention.
+And more.
+Oh my.

 These may have been great ideas and good for students, but I wasn’t using a democratic or transparent enough process, so the net result was a lack of follow-through.
 This created more distrust and harm.
 People asked questions.
 Haters hated.
 People on the fence chose to hop over to the other side.
 Folks withdrew from leadership positions, and I further ostracized myself.
 Then I sat back and owned my missteps.
 I admitted fault.
 I publicly stated that I was moving too fast, not being clear enough, and not getting enough teacher input.
 I needed to do something different.